As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 - Soldiers in other categories are eligible after the completion of half of their service, or after the completion of twelve months of service, depending on which takes place later.

-- Prior to booking your ticket, you must receive approval from the Mefaked of your unit regarding your final flight dates
+- Please note: Prior to booking your ticket, you must receive approval from the Mefaked of your unit regarding your final flight dates

 - For the cost of your ticket to be covered, you must have at least three months of service left

-- Israeli and foreign passports that are valid for at least six months from the date you are leaving Israel
+- Check that your Israeli and foreign passports are valid for at least six months.

 Traveling in an Emergency